A Dolphin Tale Shows a Human-Animal Miracle

 Ashley Judd is not only an accomplished actor and member of the family of The Judds, she also has an earned Masters Degree in Public Administration from Harvard's John F. Kennedy School of Government.
 She has done humanitarian work globally.

-Pelican - A pelican that lives at the Marine Center is a star in it's own right, chasing misbehaving humans and seemingly cracking its own bird-type jokes.
+Ricky the Pelican: A pelican that lives at the Marine Center is a star in it's own right, chasing misbehaving humans and seemingly cracking its own bird-type jokes.
 Everyone should have a pelican friend.

 Compared to the animated films Happy Feet and Happy Feet 2, Dolphin Tale puts across its environmental message with compassion and somewhat fewer laughs, but is not preachy.
 Morgan Freeman, who narrated the profound and beautiful March Of the Penguins produces several laughs and charming scenes in Dolphin Tale.